lpaseen/ca_ham_license_quiz/README.md

 If you run it without any parameters it will just start showing questions.

 ## Roadmap
-- Download of questions need to be be part of the program by passing "--download" to it.
-- Add an option to easily switch between basic and advanced questions
+- Add an option to easily do a review of questions done

 ## License
 GPL3